Timeline of gay marriage in the United States

 2004

-- San Francisco Mayor Gavin Newsom directs the county to allow same-sex marriages, arguing the state's voter-approved ban on gay marriage, Proposition 22, is unconstitutional.
+- San Francisco Mayor Gavin Newsom directs county to allowing same-sex marriages, arguing the state's voter-approved ban on gay marriage, Prop 22, was unconstitutional.
 The state Supreme Court stops the weddings on grounds unrelated to the constitutionality of marriage.

 2005